-Many self-builders – perhaps even a majority, and especially those on a low budget – choose to build using subcontractors.
+Many self-builders – especially those on a low budget – choose to build using subcontractors.

 In some ways this is like learning to swim in the deep end: choosing to build without the backup of a builder and taking on a project that in most cases is way outside their normal life experience.
 Most are successful.
 Most experience a very steep learning curve that involves mistakes, delays and misunderstandings on site, which the repeat self-builder will make certain never happen again.